-The IRD should (2) provide an option for setting the preferred HDCP-state, ("HDCP-user setting") to either ON or OFF.
 The HDCP-user setting shall apply to all services receivable by the IRD.
 Changes to this setting shall survive channel change, standby and power on/off.

-- Note 1: Disabling of HDCP is optional. - Note 2: This option when available- shall be available via the IRD's menu system, unless otherwise specified by the relevant network/CA-operator.
+Note 1: Disabling of HDCP is optional.

+Note 2: This option - when available-shall be available via the IRD's menu system, unless otherwise specified by the relevant network/CA-operator.